VC use case

 Overview

-For high‑risk transactions, services can require a Verifiable Credential that proves a specific entitlement or clearance before allowing a sensitive action.
+For high-risk transactions, services can require a Verifiable Credential that proves a specific entitlement, clearance, or role before allowing a sensitive action.

 Why it matters